 - A. At the annual meeting, stockholders will consider and vote on the following matters: - 1.
-The election of three Class I directors nominated by our board of directors, each to serve for a three-year term expiring at the 2022 annual meeting of stockholders or until his or her successor has been duly elected and qualified (Proposal 1); - 2.
-A non-binding, advisory vote on the compensation paid to our named executive officers (Proposal 2); - 4.
-The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ended December 31, 2019 (Proposal 3); and - 5.
-The transaction of any other business that may properly come before the annual meeting or any adjournment or postponement thereof.
+The election of three Class II directors nominated by our board of directors, each to serve for a three-year term expiring at the 2023 annual meeting of stockholders or until his or her successor has been duly elected and qualified (Proposal 1); - 2.
+A non-binding, advisory vote on the compensation paid to our named executive officers (Proposal 2); - 3.
+The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020 (Proposal 3); and - The transaction of any other business that may properly come before the annual meeting or any adjournment or postponement thereof.